Azure/azure-sphere-samples/Samples/HTTPS/HTTPS_Curl_Easy/README.md

 > [!NOTE]
 > These instructions are for testing purposes only and should not be used in a production environment.

-Continue here to modify and run the sample on a website that has mutual authentication configured.
+Continue here to modify and run the sample on a website that is configured to require mutual authentication.

 ### Update the application manifest